 Scientific and popular writing

+Norman Doidge has been described by The Globe and Mail, as “a master at explaining science to the rest of us.”
 He has written over 170 articles, both scientific and popular.
-His writing has appeared in scientific journals such as the American Journal of Psychiatry, the Canadian Journal of Psychiatry, International Journal of Eating Disorders, Comprehensive Psychiatry, and in the general press, including in The Wall Street Journal, Arts & Letters Daily, U.S. News and World Report, the back-page essay for Time Magazine, Reader’s Digest, The Daily Telegraph, The Guardian, L’Unita, Hungarian Review, UPI, Saturday Night, National Post, The Globe and Mail, Maclean’s, Books in Canada, Gravitas, The Medical Post, The Melbourne Age, The Australian, Australian Financial Review, among others, and his work has been frequently anthologized in college texts as examples of how to write well.
+His writing has appeared in scientific journals such as the American Journal of Psychiatry, the Canadian Journal of Psychiatry, International Journal of Eating Disorders, Comprehensive Psychiatry.
+His almost thirty years of science and literary journalism has appeared in The Wall Street Journal, Arts & Letters Daily, U.S. News and World Report, the back-page essay for Time Magazine, Reader’s Digest, The Daily Telegraph, The Guardian, L’Unita, Hungarian Review, UPI, Saturday Night, National Post, The Globe and Mail, Maclean’s, Books in Canada, Gravitas, The Medical Post, The Melbourne Age, The Australian, Australian Financial Review and Tablet Magazine (where he is a contributing writer.
+His work has frequently been anthologized in college texts as examples of how to write well.

 Writing about Dr. Doidge